GabrielEagle/pokedex/README.md

 # pokedex
-Pokedex é uma página visual e funcional desenvolvida através de typescript e react, utilizando componentes dinâmicos e aplicando estruturas de rota, páginas e boas práticas em uma aplicação.
-Tambem inclui o consumo de uma API via react e aplica o react redux.
+Pokedex is a visual and functional page developed through typescript and react, using dynamic components and applying route structures, pages and best practices in an application.
+It also includes consuming an API via react and applying react redux.

-Tela de loading:
+Loading screen:

 ![image](https://user-images.githubusercontent.com/109248116/196744148-053b4aa3-a40c-444a-bf11-da328302513b.png)